letolabs/the-little-cloud-foundry-book/en/cf.md

 need help with Gerrit, there is also a very friendly community in #gerrit to help you.

+# App Portability

+"App portability" is the concept that your application should be not locked into a single vendor.
+Your application should be portable in the sense that you can take it and run it on any PaaS provider of your choosing.

+To help this, Ingy has created a curated app gallery at https://github.com/Cloud-Apps .
+The goal is to fork projects into this Github organization and then keep track of the changes necessary to get it to run on each Paas.

 ## Glossary

 ### ACM